liamlmy/Java-Practice/README.md

 # Java-Practice
-Some code of data structures and algorithms in Java
+Some codes of data structures and algorithms in Java